Welcome to my website.

 FBI.
 On May 4, 1970, as Mickey searches for Jayna among the outraged

-demonstrators, he must dive for cover when 67 shots ring out over
+demonstrators, he must dive for cover when the Ohio National Guard open

-thirteen seconds.
-Four students fall dead, and nine are injured.
+fire.
+After thirteen seconds and 67 shots four students fall dead, and nine are injured.
 Where